-Although your violation of a number of Federal statutes, including the Act, may cause cancellation, termination, or voidance of your insurance contract, you should be specifically aware that your policy will be canceled if you are determined to be ineligible to receive benefits under the Act due to violation of the controlled substance provisions (title XVII) of the Food Security Act of 1985 (Pub.
+Although your failure to comply with a number of federal statutes, including the Act, may cause cancellation or voidance of your policy, you should be specifically aware that your policy will be canceled if you are determined to be ineligible to receive benefits under the Act due to violation of the controlled substance provisions (title XVII) of the Food Security Act of 1985 (Pub.
 L. 99-198) and the regulations promulgated under the Act by USDA.
 Your insurance policy will be canceled if you are determined, by the appropriate agency, to be in violation of these provisions.
-You must repay us any and all monies paid to you or received by you during your period of ineligibility, and your premium will be refunded, less a reasonable amount for expenses and handling not to exceed 20 percent of the premium paid or to be paid by you.
+You must repay us any and all monies paid to you or received by you during your period of ineligibility, and your premium will be refunded, less a reasonable amount for expenses and handling not to exceed 24.5 percent of the premium paid or to be paid by you.

-17. Amounts Due Us.
+16. Amounts Due Us.

-- (a) Interest will accrue at the rate of 1.25 percent simple interest per calendar month, or any portion thereof, on any unpaid amount due us. - (b) For the purpose of premium amounts due us, the interest will start to accrue on the first day of the month following the premium billing date specified in the Special Provisions. - (c) For the purpose of any other amounts due us, such as repayment of indemnities found not to have been earned, interest will start to accrue on the date that notice is issued to you for the collection of the unearned amount.
-Amounts found due under this paragraph will not be charged interest if payment is made within 30 days of issuance of the notice by us.
-The amount will be considered delinquent if not paid within 30 days of the date the notice is issued by us. - (d) All amounts paid will be applied first to expenses of collection (see subsection (e) of this section) if any, second to the reduction of accrued interest, and then to the reduction of the principal balance. - (e) If we determine that it is necessary to contract with a collection agency or to employ an attorney to assist in collection, you agree to pay all of the expenses of collection. - (f) Amounts owed to us that are partially paid by FCIC may, to the extent paid by FCIC, be collected through administrative offset from payments you receive from United States government agencies in accordance with 31 U.S.C. chapter 37.
+- (a) Interest will accrue at the rate of 1.25 percent simple interest per calendar month or any portion thereof, on any amount due us.
+Interest will start to accrue on the date that notice is issued to you for the collection of the amount due.
+Amounts found due under this paragraph will not be charged interest if payment is made within 30 days of issuance of the notice.
+The amount will be considered delinquent if not paid by the date specified in the notice issued by us. - (b) For checks for premium returned for insufficient funds, interest will start to accrue on the first day of the month following the premium billing date specific in the special provision. - (c) All amounts paid will be applied first to expenses of collection if any, second to the reduction of accrued interest, and then to the reduction of the principal balance. - (d) If we determine that it is necessary to contract with a collection agency or to employ an attorney to assist in collection, you agree to pay all of the expenses of collection. - (e) Amounts owed to us by you may be collected in part through administrative offset from payments you receive from United States government agencies in accordance with 31 U.S.C. chapter 37.

-18. Legal Action Against Us.
+17. Legal Action Against Us.

 - (a) You may not bring legal action against us unless you have complied with all of the policy provisions. - (b) If you do take legal action against us, you must do so within 12 months of the date of final denial of the claim.
 Suit must be brought in accordance with the provisions of 7 U.S.C.
-1508(j).
+1508(j). - (c) Your right to recover damages (compensatory, punitive, or other), attorney's fees, or other charges is limited or excluded by this contract or by Federal Regulations.

-19. Payment and Interest Limitations.
+18. Payment and Interest Limitations.